 Snez’s family thought a career in administration would be best suited to her both due to her organisational tendencies, but also cultural acceptance.
 Initially intent on becoming a Chemical Engineer (a profession that did not attract a lot of females), Snez got involved in political sciences at school and found it resonated with her a lot more closely.

-Prior to joining WA Police, she was employed by the Australian Criminal Intelligence Commission (formerly known as ACC) as an Intelligence Analyst in a Collections team.
+Prior to joining the WA Police Force, she was employed by the Australian Criminal Intelligence Commission (formerly known as ACC) as an Intelligence Analyst in a Collections team.
 Whilst working for ACC and other law enforcement agencies, she learnt about various capabilities that those agencies possess and vast amount of information they gather from non-traditional sources.
-This enabled her to take advantage of these capabilities and enhance intelligence collection capacity within WA Police.
+This enabled her to take advantage of these capabilities and enhance intelligence collection capacity within the WA Police Force.

 “The most rewarding aspect of the job is interacting with my team and assisting them with problem resolution, whether that is HR related or operationally focused.
 I have been fortunate enough to have worked with some exemplary analysts, and watching them grow in confidence has been immensely rewarding.
 Whilst difficult to let go at times, I have watched some of them move on to different law enforcement agencies where they achieved great success, which is satisfying to watch, despite doing it from the sidelines.”